Kareem-AEz/sendy/README.md

 ## Code Overview

 - **movementsFactory**:
-  -Generates randomized transaction data for accounts.
+  Generates randomized transaction data for accounts.

-- **filterMovements**
+- **filterMovements**:
-  -Filters transactions based on user-selected criteria, providing options like incoming, outgoing, and request filters.
+  Filters transactions based on user-selected criteria, providing options like incoming, outgoing, and request filters.

-- **updateUIBalance**
+- **updateUIBalance**:
-  -Displays the latest balance and transaction details in the user interface.
+  Displays the latest balance and transaction details in the user interface.

-- **actionExcuter**
+- **actionExcuter**:
-  -Handles core actions, such as sending, requesting, and responding to transactions, with validation.
+  Handles core actions, such as sending, requesting, and responding to transactions, with validation.